AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/03-Representation-of-Data.md

 The **UTF-16** encoding use **2 bytes** for most Unicode characters and **4 bytes** for the others.
 The **UTF-8** encoding uses **1, 2, 3 or 4 bytes** for each character.

-The **UTF-8 standard** is used by most of the Web sites in Internet to represent the text data in these sites.
+The **UTF-8 standard** is used by most of the Web sites on the Internet to represent the text data in these sites.
 UTF-8 is more efficient for storage and transportation, while UTF-16 is more efficient for internal character processing.

-This is the reason why C#, Java, JavaScript and Python use UTF-16 to store and process text data in the computer memory, but HTML, CSS and HTTP use UTF-8 (in most cases) to represent and transport Web content between the Web server and the Web browser.
+This is the reason why C#, Java, JavaScript, and Python use UTF-16 to store and process text data in the computer memory, but HTML, CSS, and HTTP use UTF-8 (in most cases) to represent and transport Web content between the Web server and the Web browser.

 ## Sequences of Characters - String

 **ASCII** and **Unicode** define how a **single character** can be represented **by an integer number**.
-In programming the sequence of characters (text data) is called `String`.
+In programming, the sequence of characters (text data) is called `String`.

 `Strings` are arrays of characters, typically represented like this: 4 bytes length, followed by 2 bytes for each character.

 For example:
 The string `Hello` takes **14 bytes** in the computer memory (for the most platforms and programming languages).
 These 14 bytes are calculated as follows: **4 bytes (length) plus 5 chars by 2 bytes each**.

 In most languages and platforms **strings** hold their **size as prefix**.
-For example, in C#, Java, JavaScript and Python strings hold their **length at the start**.
+For example, in C#, Java, JavaScript, and Python strings hold their **length at the start**.

 Aside from the string length, the **characters** in the string can be **single-byte or multi-byte**.
 The **characters** in the strings in C#, Java, JavaScript and Python use the **16-bit** encoding `UTF-16`.